insujang/insujang.github.io/_posts/2017-04-21-hooking-an-sgx-encls-leaf-function-call-from-kvm.markdown

 static inline int __eabc (void) {
     unsigned long rbx = 0;
     unsigned long rcs = 0;
-    return __encls(0x1A, rbx, rcx, "d"(0));
+    // The value of the RAX register will be 0x1A, the leaf number of a custom ENCLS isntruction EABC. return __encls(0x1A, rbx, rcx, "d"(0));
 }
 ```